 This is a comprehensive report, which you will want to get for an old property.
 The aim of it is to provide you with an in-depth analysis of the condition of the property and structural problems that may be present.
 You will also learn of the cost of pending repairs and recommendations on how to proceed.

 While it is true that a survey will cost you some money, it is potentially better to invest them now, than to find out the place is in need of costly repairs later on.
-With problems identified early on, you can make a more informed decision whether property is worth your money.
+With problems identified early on, you can make a more informed decision about whether the property is worth your money.

 We have rented our property with open estates for 5 years now, they are truly the best!
 Everyone is always friendly and so helpful with everything from the day we moved in!
 Matt has especially...